 Want A Rose Bush With Easy Care?
 Choose A Carpet Rose

 The Wandering Rose - The Rambling Rose" by any other name is the Carpet Rose.

-The carpet rose is wonderful placed in containers where you want lots of showy color, with a mass of bush and flowering ground cover.
+The carpet rose is wonderfully placed in containers where you want lots of showy colors, with a mass of bush and flowering ground cover.
 I then plant large containers of roses, and placed them to the back of gardens, to flow down over the carpet roses.
 They give great height to a garden, bringing the eye up from ground level.
-Also great placed in the ground to crawl and mingle with the other flowers.
+Also, great place in the ground to crawl and mingle with the other flowers.

 Each year it seems there is a new color introduced.
 New varieties have been released almost every year to the public since their conception.
 A few of my favorite colors - red, coral, white, yellow, pink, and apple blossom.
 Many times referred to as the "wandering rose or rambling rose" they picked up these nicknames due to the ability to wander, and carpet all they come in touch with beautiful clusters of color.
 They are wonderful ground cover and easy to care for.

-Planting: The carpet rose also due well planted in large containers, such as whiskey barrels.
-They will flow beautifully over the sides, and can be pruned to keep them contained.
-Flower carpet roses are also perfect for flower beds, landscapes and hanging baskets.
+Planting: The carpet rose also do well planted in large containers, such as whiskey barrels.
+They will flow beautifully over the sides and can be pruned to keep them contained.
+Flower carpet roses are also perfect for flower beds, landscapes, and hanging baskets.

 The Rose And Its Fragrance